imanghafoori1/laravel-heyman/README.md

 - 4- When any custom event is fired by calling `event('myEvent');`

-You can put these codes in your service provider's `boot` method to take effect:
+You can put these codes in `AuthServiceProvider.php` (or any other service provider) `boot` method to take effect:

 ## Hooking on : Routes